-In-person event: AIG offices, New York
+Clifford Chance offices, New York

 WHY ATTEND OUR FORUMS?

 Timely event: As we emerged from the pandemic, the past few years had further demonstrated the importance of identifying emerging risks and prioritizing investment in governance, risk and controls.
-This event was perfectly positioned to help you take stock of the year-to-date, refocus and plan for 2023
+This event is perfectly positioned to help you take stock of the year-to-date, refocus and plan for 2023

 Network with the community: Meet with general counsels, corporate secretaries and experts in the governance, risk and compliance community

 Timings on the agenda are shown in Eastern Time (ET)